iggredible/Learn-Vim/ch04_vim_grammar.md

 - To delete the content of function (surrounded by `{}`): `di{`.
 - To delete the "Hello" string: `diw`.

 Text objects are powerful because you can target different objects from one location.
-You can delete the objects inside the pair of parentheses, the function block, or the whole word.
-Moreover, when you see `di(`, `di{`, and `diw`, you get a pretty good idea what text objects they represent (a pair of parentheses, a pair of braces, and a word).
+You can delete the objects inside the parentheses, the function block, or the current word.
+Mnemonically, when you see `di(`, `di{`, and `diw`, you get a pretty good idea which text objects they represent: a pair of parentheses, a pair of braces, and a word.

 Let's look at one last example.
 Suppose you have these HTML tags:

 ```html
 <div>
   <h1>Header1</h1>